Frequently Asked Questions

 Results aren’t instant — the treatment kills moss, mould, and lichen within 1-2 weeks, but the growth takes 12–18 months to naturally break down and wash away.
 If your roof looks the dull and the growth looks yellow / brown, that’s normal and means the treatment is working.

-Why does the dead lichen and moss take so long to fall off my roof?
+How long does dead moss and lichen take to fall off a roof?

 Once treated, moss and lichen are dead and will naturally weather away with each rainfall, gradually revealing a cleaner roof.
 Over 12–18 months, your roof keeps improving in appearance as nature gently does the cleaning for you.